bilgino/angularforddd/README.md

 allows us to structure modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.

-An important consideration when defining a client- or server-side bounded context is that the bounded context doesn't require a fully integrated REST API.
-As a bounded context represents an aggregation, it's sufficient to couple the bounded context to the root URL (entry point):
+An important consideration when modeling a server-side bounded context is that it doesn't require a fully integrated uniform interface.
+Since a bounded context represents a composition of objects, it's sufficient to couple the bounded context to the root URL (entry point):
 `/BoundedContextA/*API`; `/BoundedContextB/*API`.
-We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to enable "In-App-Navigation", as the presentation layer is agnostic of other layers.
+We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and domain modules: